Get Money to Help During COVID

 The VA is working with U.S. Congress to preserve your VA education benefits during this crisis.
 Both Senate and House lawmakers have passed a bill to protect student veterans from losing benefits due to colleges transitioning classes to virtual learning.

-Most CCE (noncredit) classes have transitioned to a live online format through December 2020.
+Most CCE (noncredit) classes have transitioned to a live online format.
 If there is a change to a class you have already registered for, you will be contacted via email and phone.
 See the Remote Learning page for more information.